-- Assign Make changes AND manage sharing Google Calendar permissions.
-Once one person has these permissions, they can assign them to others from their own account.
+- Assign, make changes to, and manage sharing for Google Calendar permissions.
+Once someone has these permissions, they can assign them to others from their individual account.

-- Create additional U-M Google Calendars associated with the account and share them.
+- Create additional Google Calendars associated with the account and share them.

 - Configure the Shared Account’s settings.

-Using a Chrome Incognito window (or a completely different browser), log in with the account's name and UMICH password.
+Using a Google Chrome Incognito window (or different browser), log in with the Shared Account's email address and UMICH password.

 Note: To reset the password for a Shared Account, contact the ITS Service Center or change it yourself.